jonathandion/awesome-emails/README.md

 ## Design Patterns & Guides

-- [Best Pratices](https://documentation.mailgun.com/best_practices.html#email-best-practices) - This guide is a brief summary of email best practices.
+- [Mail Servers Best Pratices](https://documentation.mailgun.com/best_practices.html#email-best-practices) - This guide is a brief summary of email best practices that we have learned from managing mail servers.
 - [Stylecampaign](http://stylecampaign.com/blog/2014/02/responsive-email-navigation/) - I looked at the navigation of 50 responsive retail emails.
 Here is a breakdown of the patterns I discovered.

 ## Blogs